Skip to main content

 Steamed Taro with Coconut Cream

-Traditional breakfast and side dish - taro steamed until tender, served with rich coconut cream.
-Simple preparation highlights the ingredient quality.
+A traditional breakfast and side: taro steamed until tender and served with rich coconut cream.
+The plain preparation lets the taro itself carry the dish.

 Allergens: